idia640/presentations/week03/PITCHME.md

 = Finally, evaluate or interpret the data.
 Evaluation: Interpret the data.
 Remember that there are always inferences that accompany results.
 Does this apply to the broader population, would you see the same results in the wild, etc.

-Survey:
+Surveys:

 Like experiments, surveys may be empirical from the standpoint of answering who, what, and where questions -- but, unlike experiments, they can't answer why questions.
 In order to answer why questions, experiments are needed.

 Ethnography:

-As a research methodology, ethnographic research is focused on understanding of a problem.
+As a research methodology, ethnographic research is focused on inquiry.
 It too, is empirical, as it is focused on observational data.
+It is about understanding the "world view" of the people you are studying.

 Generative ethnography is a useful tool for developing an understanding of a problem.
 An example might be shadowing a person or a team while they do their work.